 Is it Safe to Visit Dubai Right Now?

 But it’s still an Islamic country – many foreigners often find themselves on the wrong side of the law for things you wouldn’t think twice about doing at home.
-Needless to say, this isn’t the usual stuff that lands you in jail in your home country and innocuous mistakes such as these stand as the real opposition to your safety in Dubai.
+Needless to say, this isn’t the usual stuff that lands you in jail in your home country, and staying out of trouble can be a surprising task.

 Some Dubai citizens recognise that their laws don’t keep up with modern-day society, but this doesn’t stop them from being real and acted upon.

 Because of things going on in the Middle East, terrorists have been threatening the Gulf region.
 So it pays to be vigilant and to keep an eye on local news reports, for any change in the Middle East peace situation.

 Also, since June 2017 there have been no diplomatic relations with Qatar.
 Be careful what you say on Facebook.
 Sympathising with Qatar will not be taken well (with a high possibility of arrest and/or prison).

 So whilst Dubai is safe to visit from a technical, it’s not a very liberal one and is extremely complicated.
 Consider thin ice, in a sense.